sbosnick/caledon/README.md

 ## Contribution

+If you would like to contribute to this project I ask that you start by filing an issue.
+Currently the project is not well set up to co-ordinate contribution from multiple people (it is a personal proof-of-concept right now).
+I am interested in contribution from other people.
+If others are interested in contributing I would make it a priority to transition the project to a state where it can co-ordinate multiple contributors.

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.